You are here

 "Doing the theatre program at Ryerson really helped me find my voice ...
 They really challenge you personally and emotionally, in a good way, and I think I benefitted from that process."

 A distinguishing feature of Ryerson School of Performance is that students in each stream learn to generate their own works, productions, and ventures.
 Through a unique series of specially designed courses, students nurture their creative impulse and personal voice through the invention of text and movement-based pieces.
 Optional courses in entrepreneurship, business, human resources, marketing, and new venture startup provide students with the skills to turn ideas into business opportunities with confidence to manage self-initiated own enterprises.

 "As a production student, I get to see how performers work and they get to see how I work.
 That's huge.
 We learn to look at a performance from each other's perspective, communicate better with each other, work better as a team."

-Under the guidance of invited directors, choreographers, or other artists, students from Acting, Dance, and Performance Production are collectively responsible for mounting the season.
+Under the guidance of invited directors, choreographers, or other artists, students from Performance Acting, Dance, and Production are collectively responsible for mounting the season.
 Actors have opportunities to present a variety of different dramatic forms, and dancers to perform pieces they have choreographed themselves.
-Performance production students get to undertake all aspects of production, such as promotion, set design and construction, costumes, props, budgeting, stage management, lighting, and sound design.
+Performance production students undertake all aspects of production, such as promotion, set design and construction, costumes, props, budgeting, stage management, lighting, and sound design.
 There are also opportunities to produce and direct.